“Super-smart art hotel on the lower slopes of a hillside village, with pool, charming terrace and fabulous sea views”

 - Well being

-This is a smart, refined hotel, which will only suit well-behaved children who are happy in adult company.
-There are cots for babies and extra beds for older kids (supplement cost); this price includes breakfast.
+This is a smart, refined hotel, which only accepts children 11 and over.
+There are extra beds for older kids (supplement cost); this price includes breakfast.

 Family friendly accommodation:

-All rooms can fit a baby cot, while older children can only be accommodated in the two Suites which have sofa beds that can sleep an additional two kids
+Older children can only be accommodated in the two Suites which have sofa beds that can sleep an additional two teens